What to expect in Year 6

-Mrs Skuse will be your class teacher and Mrs Jones will also be supporting you with your learning.
-We are both here to help you with any questions or problems you may have, so please do not hesitate to ask.
-We realise that it has been a strange several months for everybody and your happiness at school is very important to us.
+Our year 6 class will be taught by Mrs Skuse (6S) and the children will also be taught and supported by Mrs Jones.
+We are here to help you with any questions or concerns you may have, so please do not hesitate to ask; your happiness at school is very important to all of us.

 Here is some important information about your school week:

-P.E. days will be on a Monday and Wednesday.
+P.E days will be on a Tuesday and Thursday.
 No children should bring a PE kit to school.
-Please wear appropriate P.E. kit to school on those days.
-Prepare for these sessions to be outdoors unless weather does not allow for this.
+Please wear appropriate P.E kit to school on these days.
+Prepare for the sessions to be outdoors unless the weather does not allow for this.

 The Year Six Team